pemn/usage-gui/README.md

 # usage-gui
 Data driven gui toolkit for scripts in other languages or python business logic.
+It tries to fill a role similar to guidata python module but is even simpler and with distictive features, the most proeminent that it can be used with scripts in languages other than python.
 Its a pure python implementation of my similar C++ project [ScriptGui](https://github.com/pemn/ScriptGui)

 ## Features
  - Simple one line templates